Speculorg/Terminal/volumes/consul_data/README.md

-# consul_data
+# Consul Data Volume

-This directory contains Consul files for development.
-Data is preserved between container restarts.
+This directory contains persistent data for the Consul service, including its key‑value store and state files.